October is Mental Health Month

 At present the fear of being intimidated or disadvantaged are keeping farmers, the general population, scientists and the media mute.
 However when something is buried down deep it has more sway and power over us.
 Once something is out in the open it is easier to deal with than when it was hidden.
 Australians need to develop the vision to see, go deeper and uncover things that were previously too unpleasant to think or talk about.
 Being financially disadvantaged is a real reality in rural Australia but it is preventable.

 In this American article we can certainly see the parallels to our own history.
 What happened?
 Who is to blame for the demise of an entire way of life?
 For the collapse of rural America and Australia?
 It’s the policy that interferes with the natural rules of supply and demand and encourages farmers to “get big or get out.”
 It is the endless export rhetoric instead of encouraging local food systems.
 It’s the high grain feeding, the borrowing to expand, more expensive inputs like seed, chemicals and equipment.
-The rot goes deep…
+See this short documentary about how industrial agriculture can rob both local economies and international economies when exports dominate and local food is neglected: Too much Milk in Europe The rot goes deep…

 Important social and mental health issues still go unaddressed